Croatian Wine for Beginners!

 The most diverse and generally the warmest is the southern part.
 The king of Dalmatia is a red variety – Plavac Mali, a traditional accompaniment to oily fish such as mackerel or tuna, however, this combination may be unusual to unaccustomed palates.

 Due to its high tannins, it is advised to enjoy aged Plavac slowly and after dinner, with some mature hard cheese.
-But if the feast begins with the Dalmatian prosciutto, no one will refuse Plavac Mali even for an appetiser.
-And the best Plavac mali is from Dingač micro-location.
+But, if the feast begins with the Dalmatian prosciutto, no one will refuse Plavac Mali even for an appetiser.
+The best Plavac mali is from Dingač micro-location.
 The raw power of steak tartare and Plavac Mali usually make a perfect combination.

 Equally attractive in the same role is Babić, wine made from an indigenous Dalmatian grape variety of the same name.
 Both go equally well with a rich beef sauce with polenta or something similar.